thecommunitydigitallibrary/cdl-platform/README.md

 - [ ] Extract username/password validation and move to helpers to avoid duplication.
 - [ ] Change 202 status to 200 under password change request
 #### Submissions API
-- [ ] Pull out from functional to separate file (like users, notes)
+- [ ] Pull out from functional to separate file (like users, notes) --> search, submission, and misc
 - [ ] Change highlighted to description and explanation to title (requires front-end API change)
 - [ ] Add error handling for not indexing doc successfully in elastic (get, patch, delete)
 - [ ] Change highlighted text and explanation in return object to description and title
 - [ ] Double-check if user id is needed in submission get return.
 If not, remove it.
+- [ ] Move validate_submission to helpers
+- [ ] Change batch call to loop over existing POST endpoint